 If you’re trying to stay somewhere that is convenient to shopping and attractions, I highly recommend staying in Berlin or Walnut Creek.
 However, the Millersburg area is nice for a weekend stay because most things in Berlin & Walnut Creek are closed on Sundays.
 (Visiting on the weekend?
 Check out my list of things to do on a Sunday).

 The best time to visit Amish Country, Ohio

 Fall is the most popular time to visit Amish Country.
 There’s something about pumpkins, corn stalks, and falling leaves, that makes the area even more magical.
 October is also the month that Sugarcreek hosts the Swiss Festival and Millersburg is host to the Antique Festival.
-That said, weekends during October tend to be the most expensive and sought after time.
+That said, weekends during October tend to be the most expensive and sought-after time.

 June through September are also busy months in Amish Country.
 The weather is typically warm and pleasant, but sometimes July and August can be hot and muggy!
 However, July is a good time to watch Amish farmers baling hay.

 One of my favorite times to visit Amish Country is in early May when the weather first turns warmer, but the crowds have yet to arrive.
 Visiting in the off-season of late November is also fun because many shops are full of Christmas decor and it’s a great time to do Christmas shopping.
 However, when visiting in the colder months, visitors miss out on outdoor dining and some of the tourist attractions.
 Many businesses close during the time from Christmas – March.